 that make will run regardless of whether a file with that name exists.
 In

-in the project directory and run make re
+in the project directory and run make re.
+It won’t work.

-, as long as a rule doesn’t have a recipe, .PHONY
+of invoking $(NAME), as long as a rule doesn’t have a recipe, .PHONY is not

 necessary.